STProgrammer/GA-classification/README.md

 # Genetic Algorithms classification

-It's answer to graded assignment from "AI methods and applications" course, DTE-2501, from UiT The Arctic University of Norway.
+It's answer to graded assignment from "AI methods and applications" course, DTE-2501 autumn 2021, from UiT The Arctic University of Norway.

 Read the file "GA-text-classification.ipynb" for the whole report.